-Angela Innes blends the visualisation of filmmaking and her skills as a spoken word poet to create videos that truly move you, no matter the topic matter.
+Angela Innes blends the visualisation of filmmaking and her skills as a spoken word poet to create videos that truly move you, no matter the topic.

-Here at TenEighty, we talk a lot about the visual side of content made on YouTube; cinematography, the set up, the colouring.
-After all, YouTube is home to some of the best indie films out there (In our humble opinion!).
-But something we don’t talk about as much are the beautifully crafted spoken stories that YouTube is also host to.
-Their skill is in the choice of words, their rhythm, the way they interact with what you are seeing onscreen.
+Here at TenEighty, we talk a lot about the visual side of content made on YouTube: cinematography, the set up, the colouring.
+After all, YouTube is home to some of the best indie films out there, in our humble opinion.
+But something we don’t talk about as much are the beautifully-crafted spoken stories that YouTube is also host to.
+Their skill is in the choice of words, their rhythm, and the way they interact with what you are seeing onscreen.

-Angela’s soft and emotive voice, as well as her simplistic yet effective visual storytelling skills, have cultivated a channel of truly unique videos.
+Angela Innes’s soft and emotive voice, as well as her simple yet effective visual storytelling skills, have cultivated a channel of truly unique videos.
 Whether she’s speaking poems, sharing life advice on a range of topics such as alcohol or revision, or doing cute videos with her boyfriend Will Moore, you will no doubt love watching them.

-“I’ve written about suitcases and wax statues, to anxiety and sexuality.
-If I think of an interesting image, it goes straight into my phones notes,” says Angela.
+“I’ve written about [anything from] suitcases and wax statues to anxiety and sexuality.
+If I think of an interesting image, it goes straight into my phone’s notes,” says Angela.

-The variance of her videos lends to her advantage.
-Her content is constantly changing and growing, just as she does through years of creating videos.
+The variation within her videos is to her advantage.
+Her content is constantly changing and growing, just as she herself does through years of creating videos.
 “When I first started out, I very rarely enjoyed poetry, let alone wrote it.
 Now, it’s my main focus and aspiration, and I owe that to YouTube and the exploration I’ve had with spoken word throughout my videos.”

 Some of her own favourite poems include Lesbihonest and Street Robbery.
-Musing on topics such as female beauty and sexuality, or the origins of an old leather suitcase, both demonstrate her ability to create content that is sometimes incredibly personal, and other times the complete opposite – almost outward looking.
+Musing on topics such as female beauty and sexuality, or the origins of an old leather suitcase, they demonstrate her ability to create content that is sometimes incredibly personal, and other times the complete opposite – almost outward-looking.

-At Summer in the City 2017, Angela appeared on the Smaller YouTubers panel, an experience she recalls fondly. “[It] was the most surreal weekend of my life,” says Angela.
-“I felt so fulfilled and so utterly proud to be a part of a community that holds so many talented individuals and beautiful personalities.”
+At Summer in the City 2017, Angela appeared on the Smaller YouTubers panel, an experience she recalls fondly. “[It] was the most surreal weekend of my life,” she says.
+“I felt so fulfilled and so utterly proud to be a part of a community that holds so many talented individuals and beautiful personalities.

 She also admits to learning “how to talk to strangers online” – sorry parents!

 “However disheartening social media can be, there are still real people behind accounts who will be there to support one another,” she continues.
-“And if that isn’t inspiriting, I don’t know what is.”
+“And if that isn’t inspiring, I don’t know what is.”

 Doubtless, Angela’s content will continue to grow and get better and better just as she does.
-We have high hopes for her: whether that’s onstage doing her own spoken word set, or at Summer in the City 2018 speaking out about the nuances of this community again.
+We have high hopes for her, whether she’s onstage doing her own spoken word set, or at Summer in the City 2018 speaking out about the nuances of this community again.
 Whatever it will be, we can’t wait to see what the future has in hold for her.